dotnet-bem/system-web-bem/README.md

 ```

 ### Build the bundles
-**Attention!
-Node.js is requeired for project building.
+**Note!
+Node.js is required for project building.
 Node.js on the production server is not required.**

 Blocks should be assembled into the bundles for usage in running application.
 Bundles formation is performed on the base of *bundle declaration*.
 It is a special file that contains the list of blocks which should be in the bundle.
 Bundle declaration example: